bespalovdn/asterisk-scala/README.md

 There is also useful `>>=` operator in FutureOps trait.
 This operator allows to use lambda in cases, when result of first command is being used in second command as input parameter.
-For example, you able to use scala's `for` operator to deal with futures and its results:
+For example, you able to use scala's `for` expression to deal with futures and its results:

     for(
         GetVariableResponse.Success(a) <- GetVariable("EXTEN").send();